calebfletcher/annex/README.md

 1. `fatload virtio 0 0x84000000 kernel.uimage`
 2. `bootm 0x84000000 - ${fdtcontroladdr}`

 This can be configured in U-Boot as the default command, by setting `CONFIG_BOOTCOMMAND` to be these two steps.
-Ensure that the